On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Case Study and Discussion

-We run experiments on CIFAR10 using WRN34 models under the $l_\infty$ adversarial budget of size $\epsilon = 8/255$, the standard setting where most fast adversarial training algorithms are benchmarked~\cite{croce2020robustbench}.
+Our experiment is on CIFAR10 and use $l_\infty$ norm based adversarial budget with $\epsilon = 8 / 255$, the standard setting where most fast adversarial training algorithms are benchmarked~\cite{croce2020robustbench}.
+Unless specified, we use the same settings as in~\cite{zheng2020efficient}. we train the model for $38$ epochs, the learning rate is $0.1$ on the first $30$ epochs, it decays to $0.01$ in the next $6$ epochs and further decays to $0.001$ in the last $2$ epochs.
 We evaluate the model's robust accuracy on the test set by AutoAttack~\cite{croce2020reliable}, the popular and reliable attack for evaluation.
+More hyper-parameter details are deferred to Appendix~\ref{subsec:settings_casestudy}

-The results are provided in Table~\ref{tbl:ft}, where the results of the baseline methods are taken from RobustBench~\cite{croce2020robustbench}.
+The results are provided in Table~\ref{tbl:fast}, where the results of the baseline methods are taken from RobustBench~\cite{croce2020robustbench}.
 We also report the number of epochs and the number of forward and backward passes in a mini-batch update of each method.
 The product of these two values indicates the training complexity.
 We can clearly see that both reweighting and adaptive targets improve the performance on top of ATTA~\cite{zheng2020efficient}.
 Note that our method based on adaptive targets achieve the best performance while needing only $1/4$ of the training time of~\cite{chen2021efficient}, the strongest baseline. \cite{wong2020fast} is the only baseline consuming less training time than ours, but its performance is much worse than ours; it suffers from catastrophic overfitting when using a WRN34 model.

-In Appendix~\ref{subsec:app_fastadv}, we provide the learning curves of our methods under different settings and show that both reweighting and adaptive targets mitigate adversarial overfitting.
-We also conduct an ablation study on the value of $\beta$ and find that a decrease in $\beta$ decreases the generalization gap.
-This indicates that the more adaptive the targets, the smaller the generalization gap.
+We also conduct ablation study in the context of fast adversarial training.
+In Figure~\ref{fig:fast_adv_ablation}, we plot the learning curves for different values of $\beta$ in Algorithm~\ref{alg:fast}, we also compare the learning curves of ATTA with and without reweighting.
+Lower the value of $\beta$ is, more weights assigned to the adaptive part of the target: $\beta = 0$ means we directly utilize the moving average target as the final target, $\beta = 1$ means we use the one-hot groundtruth label.
+In the left part of Figure~\ref{fig:fast_adv_ablation}, the generalization gap decreases with the decrease in $\beta$.
+That is to say, the adaptive target can indeed improve the generalization performance.
+In addition, the right part of Figure~\ref{fig:fast_adv_ablation} confirm that the reweighting scheme can prevent adversarial overfitting and decrease the generalization gap.